When Should I File a Home Insurance Claim?

-At its most basic, home insurance shields us from financial distress whenever something goes wrong with (or on) our property.
+At its most basic, home insurance policies shield us from financial distress whenever something goes wrong with (or on) our property.
 It provides coverage for a whole host of accidents and calamities, including damage from fires, windstorms, lightning and hail.

 But just because something goes wrong doesn’t always mean you should file a claim.